jotorren/go-quickstart/README.md

 # A very simple Golang REST API

 This is an opinionated *Go project template* you *can use* as a starting point for your project.
-The current version includes the following *key aspects*:
+Current version includes the following *key aspects*:

 - **Hexagonal architecture**